Pandemic and protests — Thailand's double whammy | DW | 26.10.2020

 An economic slowdown in China — Thailand's biggest source of international tourists — also weighed on tourist arrivals, further hitting a sector that contributes more than 10% to Thailand's economic output.

-But that drop pales in comparison to the blow dealt by the coronavirus outbreak that caused international tourist arrivals to drop to zero between April and September.
+But that drop pales in comparison to the blow dealt by the coronavirus outbreak, which caused international tourist arrivals to drop to zero between April and September.
 By comparison, more than 18.5 million tourists visited Thailand during the same period last year.

 "The one good thing in a way about these protests happening now is that tourism has been completely wiped out, so it can't fall any further.
 But consumer sentiment and business sentiment are still going to be affected, especially if the protests drag out longer," Gareth Leather, senior Asia economist at Capital Economics, told DW.
 "You could see the protests knocking potentially another 0.5 percentage point off GDP if they become much more severe."